Aidan-bn/first-capstone/README.md

 # First Capstone project

-> This is a simple web develoment project created using simple HTML(Hyper text mark-up Language.), CSS(Cascading Style Sheet) and javascript.
+> This is a web develoment project created using HTML(Hyper text mark-up Language.), CSS(Cascading Style Sheet) and javascript.

 ## Built With